-- 2 lb beef roast (I used a sirloin roast)
+- 2 pound beef roast (we used a boneless sirloin roast)

 - 1/2 large yellow onion, sliced

 - 2 cloves garlic, lightly smashed and peeled